Vencord/venbot/README.md

 ## Running as a service

-1. Copy `venbot.service` to your systemd service directory.
+1. Copy `assets/examples/venbot.service` to your systemd service directory.
 You might have to tweak the `WorkingDirectory` value.
 2. Enable & Start the `venbot` systemd service via `systemctl [--user] enable --now venbot`